You agree that under no circumstances will our liability exceed that which is covered by our Professional Indemnity Insurance.

 - you have the right to cancel the contract within 14 days without giving any reason.
 The cancellation period will expire after 14 days from the date of the contract;

-- to exercise the right to cancel, you must tell us of your decision to cancel by a clear statement (e.g. a letter sent by post or email) before the cancellation period expires;
+- to exercise the right to cancel, you must inform us of your decision to cancel by a clear written statement (e.g. a letter sent by post or email) before the cancellation period expires;

 - we will not commence work on the providing of your services during the cancellation period unless you expressly ask us to do so by email;